anishathalye/git-remote-dropbox/README.rst

 2. Generate an OAuth 2 token by going to the `app console
    <https://www.dropbox.com/developers/apps>`__, creating a Dropbox API app
-   folder (or a folder with full access, if you prefer), and generating an access token for yourself.
+   with "Full Dropbox" access (or "App folder" access if you prefer, if you're not going to be using Dropbox's sharing features to use git-remote-dropbox in a multi-user setup), and generating an access token for yourself.

 3. Save your OAuth token in ``~/.config/git/git-remote-dropbox.json`` or ``~/.git-remote-dropbox.json``.
 The file should look something like this: